mjfernez/fhash/README.md

 So this is my attempt to make a tool in the middle of those.
-My main goal for this tool is that it can serve as an educational resource for those learning how to make command line tools with Python and how to use hash functions
+My main goal for this tool is that it can serve as an educational resource for those learning how to make command line tools with Python and how to use hash functions.
+And for making it easy to pipe hashes to other programs.

+All libraries are in the Python Standard Library, all you need is Python 3

 The script is self contained and executable so Linux users can just use: